Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Mei 2025 19.54.33 UTC
+- WIB: Jumat, 16 Mei 2025 20.35.51 UTC
-- WITA: Jumat, 16 Mei 2025 20.54.33 UTC
+- WITA: Jumat, 16 Mei 2025 21.35.51 UTC
-- WIT: Jumat, 16 Mei 2025 21.54.33 UTC
+- WIT: Jumat, 16 Mei 2025 22.35.51 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature